Michaelangel007/easing/README.md

 This will be forthcoming.

-# The Beauty of Power
+# The Art and Science of Beautiful Code

 Let's collect all the power functions we've cleaned up and stick them in an array for easy access.